Dunkin777/surwave/readme.md

 #### How to run Surwave-be in Docker:

-**Prerequisites:** Gradle, Docker and jdk11 installed (make sure that JAVA_HOME environment variable points to jdk11 path).
+**Prerequisites:** Docker and JDK 11 installed (make sure that JAVA_HOME environment variable points to JDK 11 path).

 1 - Download project sources